cloudnative-pg/cloudnative-pg/docs/src/faq.md

 is the lack of support for tablespaces.
 Once tablespaces are available, horizontal partitioning can be easily implemented.

-**How can I specify a time zone in the PostgreSQL cluster?**
+### How can I specify a time zone in the PostgreSQL cluster?

-PostgreSQL has an extensive support for time zones, as explained in the official
+PostgreSQL has extensive support for time zones, as explained in their
 documentation:

 - [Date time data types](https://www.postgresql.org/docs/current/datatype-datetime.html)
 - [Client connections config options](https://www.postgresql.org/docs/current/runtime-config-client.html#GUC-TIMEZONE)

-Although time zones can even be used at session, transaction and even as part of a query in PostgreSQL, a very common way is to set them up globally.
-With CloudNativePG you can configure the cluster level time zone in the `spec.postgresql.parameters` section as in the following example:
+Although time zones can be used at session, transaction, and even as part of a query in PostgreSQL, a very common way is to set them up globally.
+With CloudNativePG. you can configure the cluster-level time zone in the `spec.postgresql.parameters` section as in the following example:

 ``` yaml